hdwang123/springboottest/README.md

 This project will show you how to config multiple datasouce.

 This project will show you how to manipulate database in three way.

+This project support transaction perfect in three ways and two datasource!